 My Dental Crown Just Cracked.
 What Do I Do?

 - Check out the area: Head to your nearest mirror and see if you can get a glimpse of the cracked crown.
 Feel it with your tongue to gauge any sensitivity.
 If the crown is loose and you’re not feeling any pain, you may even elect to remove the crown before it has a chance to fall off on its own.
 This way, you don’t risk accidentally swallowing it.

-- Assess pain levels: Whether you remove the cracked crown or leave it in place, you'll want to determine what - if any - pain or discomfort you're experiencing.
-Is the area sensitive when you breathe in air?
+- Assess pain levels: Whether you remove the cracked crown or leave it in place, you’ll want to determine what – if any – pain or discomfort you’re experiencing.
+Is the area sensitive when you breathe in the air?
 Are there jagged edges that could lead to scrapes and cuts within the mouth?
-If all appears well, you don't have to take action immediately.
-However, if you're in pain and the cracked crown doesn't look good, we'd advise getting into your dentist immediately.
+If all appears well, you don’t have to take action immediately.
+However, if you’re in pain and the cracked crown doesn’t look good, we’d advise getting into your dentist immediately.
 If pain is low or moderate, some over-the-counter pain killers can help keep you comfortable until you can get into the dentist.